 Amale Andraos is Dean of the Graduate School of Architecture, Planning & Preservation at Columbia University, in New York City, USA.

-She has taught at numerous universities including Princeton University School of Architecture, Harvard Graduate School of Design (GSD), University of Pennsylvania Design School and American University in Beirut.
-Her recent design studios and seminar have focused on the Arab City, which has become the subject of a series of symposia entitled “Architecture and Representation” held at Studio-X Amman in 2013 and at the university’s New York campus in 2014.
+She has taught at numerous universities including Princeton University School of Architecture, Harvard Graduate School of Design (GSD), University of Pennsylvania Design School and the American University in Beirut.
+Her design studios and seminar focus on the Arab City, which has become the subject of a series of symposia entitled “Architecture and Representation” held at Studio-X Amman in 2013 and at the university’s New York campus in 2014.

 She holds a BArch from McGill University in Montreal, Canada and a Master of Architecture from the Harvard Graduate School of Design.